- Exercise & Fitness

 Swimming is also a great cardiovascular exercise and has the added advantage of being low impact so it doesn’t stress the joints.
 Cycling is good too.
 Or you could take up a sport or join one of the many exercise classes around.
 Choose what you enjoy the most; that way you’ll be more likely to stick to it.

 Weight training is the best form of strength training, but there are many bodyweight exercises you can do at home if you don’t want to join a gym or buy a set of weights.

 To see optimum results from your efforts you need to do about 30 minutes of moderate exercise 4 to 6 days per week.
 However if you exercise more vigorously you can reduce the amount of time needed.

-So a good plan might be to do strength training two or three times per week and cardiovascular training once or twice per week.
+So a good plan might be to do strength training two or three times per week and cardiovascular training two to four times per week.
 Alternatively, some forms of exercise (such as CrossFit) combine strength training and cardiovascular training into one activity.
 So you might find doing something like this suits you better.

 As you can now see, the benefits of exercise are extensive and far reaching.
 In fact a good healthy balanced diet together with proven supplements and regular exercise are the keys to a long and healthy life.
 So if you've been meaning to get started, don’t wait any longer.
 Do it today!